SystemsApproach/ops/intro.rst

   complementary component from column B, and so on.
 This is also true for the Aether managed service we use as an exemplar.*

   *This makes it all the more important that we take a first principles approach, which starts by identifying the set of requirements and exploring the design space.
-Only as a final step do we select an existing software component (or implement a new one if necessary).
+Only as a final step do we select an existing software component.
 This approach naturally results in an end-to-end solution that assembles many smaller components, and tends to avoid bundled/multi-faceted solutions.
 This does not inoculate us from having to evolve the system over time, but it does help to approach the topic with visibility into the full scope and complexity of the design space.
 And even if one ends up adopting a bundled solution, understanding all the trade-offs being made under the covers will help to make a more informed decision.*

-Finally, the Aether edge cloud we use as an example is similar to many other edge cloud platforms now being promoted.
+Finally, the Aether edge cloud we use as an example is similar to many other edge cloud platforms now being promoted as an enabling technology for Internet-of-Things.
 That Kubernetes-based on-prem/edge clouds are becoming so popular is one reason they make for such a good case study.
-Another open source example is *Smart Edge Open* (formerly known as OpenNESS), which is unique in that it includes several Intel-specific acceleration technologies (e.g., DPDK, SR-IOV, OVS/OVN).
+For example, *Smart Edge Open* (formerly known as OpenNESS) is another open source edge platform, unique in that it includes several Intel-specific acceleration technologies (e.g., DPDK, SR-IOV, OVS/OVN).
 For our purposes, however, the exact set of components that make-up the platform is less important how the